 3. Eat Dim Sum in the Richmond District

 Yes, San Francisco has a thriving downtown Chinatown.
 But to gorge yourself on authentic dim sum while elbow-to-elbow with the locals, you’ll want to trek out to the Richmond District on the northern side of Golden Gate Park.
-Just wander along Clement and Geary Streets between Arguello and 25th Ave. and look for the lines of hungry brunch-goers on Sundays and you can’t go wrong.
+Just wander along Clement and Geary Streets between Arguello and 25th Ave. looking for the lines of hungry brunch-goers on Sundays and you can’t go wrong.

 4. Hike Mount Sutro

 San Francisco’s very own mountain-top cloud forest, Mount Sutro is covered in eucalyptus trees and, much of the year, an eerily lovely blanket of fog.
 Put on your hiking shoes to traverse its networks of muddy paths, which will lead you through one of the most peaceful and surreal landscapes in the city.

 5. Get Some Fresh Air at Fort Funston

 It’s a bit of a trek from downtown San Francisco, but you can get to this locals’ favorite beach via Bart and Muni with a little effort, or split a ride share with some of your hostel mates.
 Follow the path over the bluff at the edge of the parking lot and you’ll be treated to dramatic views of cliffs, hills, pristine coastline, and impossibly long waves.
 This beach, in truly quirky San Francisco fashion, is a favorite of both dog-walkers and hang-gliders, so odds are you’ll see flying humans and frolicking pups all at the same time.